Deleting Personal Data of Customers in Compliance with the European Union's Data Protection Regulation

 - Review: Query Review using Customer ID in Predicate

-- Message: Query Message for all resource identifiers returned from the above queries
+- Message: Query Messages for all resource identifiers returned from the above queries

 Should a customer execute on the right to be forgotten, making the request to have all collected data erased, it is important to be aware that a default DELETE request may not clean up all data.
 A DELETE request will for example not erase personal data that are part of Messages, or from the logs that commercetools keeps internally for some time to reconstruct data in case of faulty system behavior.

-To erase in a GDPR-compliant manner, commercetools therefore offers a parameter for DELETE requests called
+To erase in a GDPR-compliant manner, commercetools Composable Commerce therefore offers a parameter for DELETE requests called

 dataErasure.
 If set to

-TRUE, the commercetools platform guarantees that all personal data related to the particular object, including Messages as well as internally logged data, are erased.
+TRUE, commercetools Composable Commerce guarantees that all personal data related to the particular object, including Messages as well as internally logged data, are erased.

 For an overview, here are the documentation links for the individual delete actions.
 To erase in a GDPR-compliant manner,